 Lyrics by Warren Davis, George Malone and Charles Patrick

 Label – Mascot / Argo/Chess

-I was kneeling in front of him on the bed, singing from the heart.
-The cousins rushed back in with the newspaper, jumping into bed with us.
-I figured I could stand them a few more days.
-Jack seemed totally recovered.
-We jumped in the shower together, making sure we were thorough in all the right places.
+I’m kneeling in front of him on the bed, singing from the heart.
+The cousins rush back in with the newspaper, jumping into bed with us.
+I figure I can stand them a few more days.
+Jack seems totally recovered.
+We jump in the shower together, making sure we’re thorough in all the right places.

-We arrived at Martin’s office before eleven, prepared to wait for him.
-His assistant was pleasant but not exactly gay-friendly.
-There was an Italian guy also waiting.
+We arrive at Martin’s office before eleven, prepared to wait for him.
+His assistant is pleasant but not exactly gay-friendly.
+There’s an Italian guy also waiting.

 “Hey, it’s the mail box bomber from ‘Mean Streets.”

 “Yeah.
 Well, I’m a psycho in the newest one.
 Hi, I’m Bobby.”